aemonge/zsh-cycle-jobs/README.md

 Once installed, you can use the plugin by pressing the configured keyboard shortcut (default is Ctrl+J) while in your terminal.
 This will display an fzf menu of your background jobs, allowing you to select which one to bring to the foreground.

+If only one background job exists, it will be automatically brought to the foreground without showing the fzf menu.

 ### How it works